 Manoj Bhargava's Living Essentials released 5-Hour Energy in 2004 and took over the energy shot market.
 Bhargava ingeniously sold the B-vitamin and caffeine drink as a shot, so it didn't go directly up against Red Bull.
 As of 2011, 5-Hour Energy accounted for 90% of the energy shots sold, equaling $1 billion.

-Unsurprisingly, Cole Mulick, Jaisen Freeman and Jeff Wright—the guys behind the caffeinated malt liquor sensation Four Loko—were in a fraternity together at Ohio State University.
+Cole Mulick, Jaisen Freeman, and Jeff Wright—the guys behind the caffeinated malt liquor sensation Four Loko—were in a fraternity together at Ohio State University.
 When they graduated, they started Phusion Projects, through which they released the first Four Loko iteration in 2005.
 In 2008, they made about $4.5 million; in 2009, they made around $45 million.
 By 2010, when they came to the New York market, they brought in well over $100 million.
 Soon after their boom, the drink—famous for its camouflage can and chemical fruit flavors—became regulated throughout the country.

-Beats by Dre was created by Dr. Dre and Interscope Records founder Jimmy Lovine in 2006 (with a boost from Monster cable).
+Beats by Dre was created by Dr. Dre and Interscope Records founder Jimmy Iovine in 2006 (with a boost from Monster cable).
 In order to make sure the expensive headphones landed with a bang, Dre and Iovine tapped their wide-ranging network of athletes and musicians.
 The headphones were an absolute chart-topper, controlling 70% of the headphones market by 2012.
 In 2014, Dre and Iovine sold Beats to Apple for $3 billion.

-Late in 2009, Fitness IQ's Shake Weight landed on the As Seen on TV market with a fascinating new product and a viral, campy, even sexually suggestive commercial.
+Late in 2009, Fitness IQ's Shake Weight landed on the As Seen on TV market with a fascinating new product and a viral, campy, suggestive commercial.
 The innovation of the Shake Weight was that 2.5- or 5-pound dumbbells oscillate, creating more strain on muscles during lifting.
 The biggest coup for the company was the many innuendo-laden spoofs of their ad, including one by “Saturday Night Live.”
 By August of 2010, the Shake Weight had brought in $40 million in revenue.

 Though Rihanna's first perfume technically arrived in Macy's in December 2010, it was widely available at the beginning of 2011.
-The singer's endorsement help make the scent a hit, selling $80 million worth product in its first 12 months.
+The singer's endorsement help make the scent a hit, selling $80 million worth of product in its first 12 months.
 More recently, Rihanna has launched her own brand, Fenty Beauty, in 2017.

 Microsoft's response to the iPad came to stores in 2012.
 The Surface was a hybrid laptop/tablet, and came with a touchscreen, a detachable keyboard, and a stylus pen.
 Microsoft hit its stride with the Surface Pro 3, which raised the tech giant's Surface revenue to $3.6 billion in 2015.